mdn/content/files/en-us/web/css/@scope/index.md

 ### How @scope conflicts are resolved

 `@scope` adds a new criterion to the [CSS cascade](/en-US/docs/Web/CSS/CSS_cascade): **scoping proximity**.
-This states that when two scopes have conflicting styles, the style that has the least number of hops up the DOM tree hierarchy to the scope root wins.
+This states that when two scopes have conflicting styles, the style that has the smallest number of hops up the DOM tree hierarchy to the scope root wins.
 Let's look at an example to see what this means.

 Take the following HTML snippet, where we are nesting different-themed cards inside one another: